-Southerly will be publishing two stories a month in early 2019, and likely more as the year progresses.
+Southerly publishes two-four stories a month, and we’re increasing that number as our organization grows.
 Our main topics are climate, energy, land, water, culture, and justice in the American South, which we define as West Virginia, Kentucky, Virginia, Tennessee, North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, and Arkansas.
-We also cover the Gulf Coast of Texas, Puerto Rico, and the U.S. Virgin Islands when stories are relevant.
+We also occasionally cover Eastern Texas, Puerto Rico, and the U.S. Virgin Islands.

 Diversity is important to Southerly.
 We want a diverse group of writers to contribute, and in the stories we want to see women, people of color, and other minorities represented in your characters, experts, and sources.
 We consider all pitches, but preference is given to journalists living and working in the American South.

 We’re excited to hear your story ideas.
 Email them to firstname.lastname@example.org.
 Our founder and editor-in-chief Lyndsey Gilpin will respond within two to four weeks.
 If you don’t receive a response within a month, feel free to follow up via email.

 $750 for 1200-1600 words

 $1,000 for ~2,000 words